notsag-dev/hacking-tools-for-web-developers/README.md

 # Hacking tools for web developers

 We use cutting-edge web servers, well-known authentication frameworks and robust encryption libraries, all of them open source and up to date.
-We also issue [Let's encrypt](https://letsencrypt.org/) certificates in order to encrypt our traffic and use cloud private networks with well-thought-out security policies.
+We also issue [Let's encrypt](https://letsencrypt.org/) certificates in order to encrypt our traffic and leverage cloud private networks with well-thought-out security policies.
 Not even mention the salted hashes for storing passwords and the user input validations on the front-end and on the back-end as well (of course).
 We think our applications are rock solid, as secure as they can be.
 But, are they?

-These are five tools you can easily set up and use in order to check the security of your servers and web applications just like a malicious actor or a penetration tester would.
+These are five tools you can easily set up and use in order to check the security of your servers and web applications.
 Note that the examples listed below are executed against a vulnerable-on-purpose [Hack the Box](https://www.hackthebox.eu/) machine, but a URL may be used instead of an IP address.

+**Assumptions**: I assume readers have basic command line skills and that are able to install these tools by themselves.
+It should not represent big issues as I tried to keep examples simple and list tools that can be tested with a one-liner.

-**Warning:** some examples are very intrusive.
+**Warning:** Some of the listed examples are very intrusive.
 Be sure to execute them against a local instance of the application or a test environment.

 ## Nikto
 https://github.com/sullo/nikto